Lower Limb Swelling: Causes and Solutions

 Hormonal changes such as during a menstrual cycle can cause fluid retention.

-Care Management
+Care Management and lower limb

-The main focus of your care management should be on managing the underlying cause/s of your peripheral oedema.
 Simultaneously, of paramount importance, is controlling the fluid that is accumulating in the limbs before it leads to further damage.

 1. Pneumatic Compression